joshnwalters/joshnwalters.github.io/essays/SemanticUI.md

  <img class="ui fluid image" src="../images/hoteletrusco.png">

- The preceding website was built with Semantic UI.
+ The preceding website was built with Semantic UI (in addition to a few other technologies).
 The location for the hotel may be beautiful, or maybe that's just how good Semantic is at creating webpages, I can't tell.

  [You can find Hotel Etrusco's website here](https://www.hoteletrusco.com/index.php)